cyso/TonicDNS/GettingStarted.md

 3\.
 Create TonicDNS user
 ========================

-You can create seperate users to access TonicDNS.
+You can create separate users to access TonicDNS.

 Create user
 -----------